nus-cs2103-AY2223S1/tp/docs/_ug/Troubleshooting.md

      * The default key combination to launch your terminal is <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>
    * Mac:
      * Use <kbd>Cmd</kbd>+<kbd>Space</kbd> to open Spotlight Search
-     * Search for "terminal" and open click it to launch.
+     * Search for "terminal" and click it to launch.
 1. On your terminal, run `java -jar "foodrem.jar"`